 Husbandry is provided by a team of facility managers and floor supervisors who oversee forty animal care technicians.
 In addition, the DAC supports six full-time administrative personnel, a Shipping Coordinator, and a Training Coordinator.

-Species are selected on the basis of prior knowledge and pilot studies, and in close consultation with the client.
+VO-CRO works with mice, rats, and rabbits, with species selected on the basis of prior knowledge and pilot studies, and in close consultation with the client.
 Necessary sample sizes are determined by power analysis conducted in collaboration with the Vanderbilt Center for Quantitative Sciences.

 VO-CRO has extensive experience in pre-clinical animal models of ocular disease and will work with you to determine the best disease model for your specific needs.
 Our scientists are experienced in delivering experimental compounds to animals by a wide variety of routes to test efficacy, including: